Keyslam-Group/Concord/README.md

 ```
 Positive07: Constant support and a good rubberduck
 Brbl: Early testing and issue reporting
-Josh: Squashed a few bugs
+Josh: Squashed a few bugs and docs
 Erasio: Took inspiration from HooECS.
 Also introduced me to ECS.
 ```